Ever wondered what people think of your recruitment website?

 Having started my career in recruitment advertising in newspapers (I sold space for a national and a regional, as well as for a London media sales house where I represented over 100 newspaper titles across the UK) I moved into recruitment advertising agencies as a client account handler and worked my way up to Group Account Director level.

 Along the way I handled some of the largest recruitment advertising accounts in the business and worked with organisations in a wide range of business sectors.
 Then, in 2001, I set up my own business as a freelance copywriter.
-Since then I have been involved in thousands of writing exercises, including reviewing and producing content for a variety of websites (see my website content page).
+Since then I have been involved in thousands of writing exercises, including reviewing and producing content for a variety of careers related websites, including The British Library, Virgin Active and Reed Global (see my website content page).

 And this is how you'll benefit: